Blog-Hero-17

 In times of crisis there is a need for stability and empathy across all audiences – internal and external.

-If entrepreneurs build an authentic Personal Brand then their communication should already have a platform that engenders trust makes them relatable.
+If entrepreneurs build an authentic Personal Brand then their communication should already have a platform that engenders trust and makes them relatable.

 This allows the audience to feel that the entrepreneur is empathic or understands them.

-Timeliness and communication through the right channels are key during a crisis situation, but just as important is communicating with honesty, transparency and empathy.
+Timeliness and communication through the right channels are key during a crisis situation, but just as important is communicating with authority, honesty, transparency and empathy.

 With that level of emotional intelligence, consumer trust can grow even stronger.
 It’s an invaluable resource in solving a crisis situation and preventing others from happening in the future.